Education in the Arab world: Brain drain

+The Maghreb region displays distinctive patterns of scientific migration.
+While relatively few Maghrebi scientists have established themselves in the United States, large numbers have migrated to Europe, particularly France, and more recently to Canada.
+Bibliometric studies in the social sciences indicate that approximately 60% of the most productive Algerian social scientists reside and work abroad, accounting for around 50% of the country’s most productive researchers over the past 25 years, while Moroccan scholars working abroad account for approximately 15% of the most productive authors.
+Trade union data further suggest that the number of Algerian scientists established abroad increased from 2,400 in 1984 to 27,500 in 1995, and that approximately 90% of scholarship holders did not return.

 Policies

 In Mauritania and Yemen, the track is lower than the typical average, but in any case it gets past the 50% state.
 Then there is Syria, Lebanon, Palestine, and Jordan (The Levant) where they tend to record a high adult literacy rate of over 90%.
 The average rate of adult literacy shows steady improvement, and the absolute number of adult illiterates fell from 64 million to around 58 million between 1990 and 2000–2004.
 Overall, the gender disparity in literacy is high in this region, and of the illiteracy rate, women account for two-thirds, with only 69 literate women for every 100 literate men.
 The average GPI (Gender Parity Index) for adult literacy is 0.72, and gender disparity can be observed in Egypt, Morocco, and Yemen.
 Above all, the GPI of Yemen is only 0.46 in a 53% adult literacy rate.
 According to a UN survey, in the Arab world, the average person reads four pages a year and one new title is published each year for every 12,000 people.
 The Arab Thought Foundation reports that just above 8% of people in Arab countries aspire to get an education.